 I want to confess something.
 There’s this one Instagrammer I follow.
 I found her through a vine meme that got popular in those days and I became an instant follower.
 She was so pretty and very popular… by likes and followers.
 Take note, her photos would be of her with a full-face of makeup and often at vacation destinations like Hawaii.
 When I would open the IG app, she would often be on the top feed.
 As time went by, I became very self-conscious about myself.
 I thought to myself “why am I not as pretty as her?”
 “I wish I was there”.

 There are many posts and videos speaking on how Instagram life is not only edited but behind those pictures can result in a not so stunning lifestyle.
 I even manage to write posts on this in the past.

-- 6 Important Things I Wish Someone Told Me Growing Up
+- 6 Important Life Lessons Learned Growing Up

 I rarely use Twitter unless it has something to do with blogging.
 To be honest, Twitter is quite confusing to me so I don’t really bother using it unless I use it to automate my older blog posts.
 But still, even if the posts are sent on autopilot, it doesn’t mean I’m actually using it.

 Actually, I’m not really sure if this counts but I watch tea and drama channels like Tea Spill, ItzKeisha, Sebastian Williams etc and they involve screenshots of drama evidence from Twitter.
 But I can’t really say for sure if that is a fail or not so you can be the judge on that.

 Which social media I failed on: Facebook/Messenger & YouTube

 I failed on Facebook.
 Well more like Messenger.
 I’m not really sure if I should separate the two since Messenger uses Facebook.
 But I’m not gonna separate the two since I go on Facebook on my desktop version just to message friends.